“Creativity is as important now in education as literacy, and we should treat it with the same status.” Sir Ken Robinson

 IG: timea_oneteachersjourney, artwithmea

-Consists of 6 cards to use in your reading programme, as bookmarks or joined into fans.
-They are levelled for increasing complexity and based on Bloomʼs Taxonomy of Learning Domains.
-This model is based on the principle of a 3 level hierarchy:
+READING COMPREHENSION questions for any text based on BLOOM'S TAXONOMY consists of 6 cards to use in your reading programme, as individual and levelled bookmarks or join all 6 into into fans.
+They are levelled in increasing complexity and based on Bloomʼs Taxonomy of Learning Domains, a model based on the following principles of:

-USA and USA spellings have been included on student resources.
-Fantastic used during reading to self and reading to a buddy times, as well as with guided reading groups.
+Fantastic used during reading to self and reading to a buddy, as well as with guided reading groups.

 Art Lesson PORTRAITS - This is Me (paint and markers)